 Aluminium Recycling section of the Planet Ark website

 This link goes through to an introduction page on the Planet Ark website.
-Click the link at the end of the intro to get to the Planet Ark Aluminium Cans website which contains facts and figures about aluminium and recycling, colouring sheets, news and competitions, images and posters.
+Click the link at the end of the intro to go to the Planet Ark Aluminium Recycling Factsheet.

 This video shows the aluminium can recycling process – USA production.

 InCANvenient Truth – Alcoa